-Sometimes, the “person” you are communicating with could be a “bot”, which will send automated and generic message to you, without any understanding of you.
+Sometimes, the “person” you are communicating with could be a “bot”, which will send an automated and generic message to you, without any understanding of you.
 Ask questions like, “What did you like about my profile?”
 Online scam artists don’t want to read your profile.
 They just want your money.

 Be on the lookout for hard luck or hardship stories.

-Internet con artist usually have some kind of hardship, such as: trying to raise money for a sick family member; they are stuck in a foreign place and don’t have the money to get home; they don’t have enough money to pay their bills.
+Internet con artists usually have some kind of hardship, such as: trying to raise money for a sick family member; they are stuck in a foreign place and don’t have the money to get home; they don’t have enough money to pay their bills.